rileycong/kafka-stock-market/README.md

    All the topics and partitions are duplicated across brokers, so if one broker fail then you can access them in another broker (*but isn't this redundant?*)
 6. Log files (Data Partition)
    Files in which incoming events are written at the end of the file (appended).

+> Note: I've just barely scratched the surface here in stream processing, gotta study more lah :>